Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ## Overview

 GoQuorum v21.??.? introduces a new method for processing private transactions, which can be used instead of the normal private transaction flow.
-This makes use of a new type of public transaction referred to as a "Privacy Marker Transaction" (PMT).
+This makes use of a new type of public transaction referred to as a *privacy marker transaction (PMT)*.
 Only the public privacy marker transaction is added to the chain.
 The private transaction is stored in the [Privacy Manager (Tessera)](PrivateTransactionManager.md) and is only available to the participants.

 This functionality is enabled using a new command line flag and genesis flag (see [Configuration Changes]).